 Spring arrived, and I had a lot of nice sailing up to the terrific Lofoten islands.
 The wind came mostly from the north and all of the time the temperature was 10-celsius degrees.

-During the summer of 2017, I visited a lot of places in Lofoten and Vesterålen hoping to find an abandoned fishing community where I could stay for the winter and experience this time of the year in the north of Norway.
-But it seemed that I was too late to find these peaceful places.
+During the summer of 2017, I visited a lot of places in Lofoten and Vesterålen.
+I was hoping to find an abandoned fishing community where I could stay for the winter.
+I wanted to experience this time of the year in the north of Norway.
+However, it seemed that I was too late to find these peaceful places.

 A new growing popularity of this area during the last 5-6 years has resulted in mass tourism.
 People have rediscovered the beauty of the island of Lofoten, its great nature and interesting fishing history.
 Catching cod has become very popular and attracts anglers from all over the world.